GodotModding/godot-mod-loader/README.md

 > For us, that isn't relevant, but it will cause errors.
 > There are two ways to get around them which depend on personal preference.
 > 1. Use a special version of Godot (download: https://godotsteam.com/) or
 > 2. just comment the code away.
 > You will have to run the game a bunch of times and every time it crashes,
 > comment it out.
 If you have to remove a full function, instead if removing it and having
 > to track where it is called, you can just use the keyword `pass` to make it do nothing.
 >
 > ```gdscript
 > func _ready():
 > 	load_save()
 > #	Steam.connect("overlay_toggled", self, "steam_overlay_toggled")
 >
-> func _on_ResetAchievementsButton_pressed():
+> func _on_reset_achievements_button_pressed():
 > 	pass
 > #	Steam.resetAllStats(true)
 > ```

 ### Developing a Mod

+First off, if the game you want to mod does not have this ModLoader installed already, consider bringing it up to the developer for them to consider.
+Second off, there are some limitations if that's the case.
+There is no way to modify autoload (singleton) behavior, since the load order of them can't be overridden due to some strange behavior in Godot's way of overriding them.

+#### Where to start?

+Download the starterkit mod fitting your game from this repository [Starter Kit Mods]() place it inside the `mods-unpacked` directory alongside the game executable (see [Folder locations](#folder-locations))

+> `Note:`
+> Due to packs overriding stuff when loaded in the editor, you will have to unzip and place all mods that you want to have active during
+> development (dependencies and so on) in `/mods-unpacked`

 ### Structure